Junior Auxiliary of Russellville

 CYCLONE ACHIEVER – JA will assume the responsibility for arranging and hosting a reception for students, parents, faculty and administration at the conclusion of the Cyclone Achiever Awards Program, which is held in April each year at Russellville High School.

-PROJECT SCHOOL SUPPLIES – JA provides school supplies for students in the Russellville School District (K-5) who do not have the funds for supplies.
+PROJECT SCHOOL SUPPLIES/BACKPACKS FOR KIDS – JA provides school supplies for students in the Russellville School District (K-5) who do not have the funds for supplies.
 The supplies are taken from the published school supply list and include backpacks.
 The students are identified by the school counselors.
 In addition, we will partner with another agency to include a back to school stuff the bus campaign to help the school district overall with supplies.
+In conjunction with project school supplies JA will purchase and deliver new backpacks for students that are part of the supplemental food program for students at RSD schools as needed.

 REWARD STORE – Children at Oakland, Dwight and Crawford schools (K-4) receive reward money for good behavior, doing homework, good deeds, etc. Every child has an equal chance to earn bucks.
 This has given the staff a very positive approach to discipline.
 Items will be collected from chapter members 4 times per year (prior to the end of each nine weeks) for the store in exchange for ½ service hour each time donated.
 Example items include kid’s meal toys, notepads, pens, puzzles, etc. JA funds will also be provided if necessary to purchase items to supplement this project.